Driving Here is Half the Fun

 The speed limit is 35 mph, so you can roll down your windows, feel the breeze and experience every curve and turn of this beautiful drive.
 There are nearly 70 overlooks that offer stunning views of the Shenandoah Valley to the west or the rolling Piedmont to the east.

-Note: RVs, camping trailers, and horse trailers are welcome, but be prepared to shift into low gear.
+RVs, camping trailers, and horse trailers are welcome, but be prepared to shift into low gear.
 Be sure you will clear Marys Rock Tunnel (just south of Thornton Gap entrance from Route 211) at 12’8″.

 Deer, black bear, wild turkey, and a host of other woodland animals call Shenandoah home and regularly cross Skyline Drive in their daily travels.
 Watch carefully for these animals who may dart across your path without warning.
 At 35 mph, you’ll stand the best chance of a fun and exciting wildlife encounter rather than an unpleasant wildlife experience!
 If you want a closer look, be sure to pull completely off the Drive and stay in your vehicle.
 It is unlawful to feed the wildlife.